 In addition to immediate customers, an expanded customer base and the context in which the product is used should be considered, as adoption of the entire supply chain is a pre-requisite for new product success (Berggren and Nacher, 2001; Jones and Ritz, 1991).
 Describing an expanded customer base and analysing the whole value chain provides an understanding beyond the direct customer, and may lead to value innovation (Donaldson et al., 2006; Goodrich and Aiman-Smith, 2007; Kim and Mauborgne, 1997).
-Product endusers must be considered in all cases, but other types of customers and stakeholders may also need to be taken into account (Griffin, 2005; Ulrich and Eppinger, 2012).
-A customer selection matrix with different segments and types of customers, such as lead users close to the company, is proposed for choosing the customers to focus on (Alam, 2005; Ulrich and Eppinger, 2012, von Hippel, 1986).
+Product end-users must be considered in all cases, but other types of customers and stakeholders may also need to be taken into account (Griffin, 2005; Ulrich and Eppinger, 2012).
+A customer selection matrix with different segments and types of customers to focus on (Alam, 2005; Ulrich and Eppinger, 2012, von Hippel, 1986).